 Certification: Attending all four classes and completion of the group presentation is required for certification.
 Registration for Physics 500 is NOT required for certification.

-Recertification: Please go to: https://grad.unm.edu/aire/recertification/story_html5.html and complete the online module.
-Registration for Physics 500 is NOT required for recertification.
+Recertification: Please go to: https://researchcompliance.unm.edu/rcr-certification/responsible-conduct-of-research-certification.html for updated information.

 Schedule: